Weight Loss Plateau Explained

 Start today and take our personalised assessment to determine the right meal plan and exercise level for you.
 Twelve weeks really can change your life, you just have to take the first step!Start your journey today

-- Continue to exercise and follow a Mediterranean-style diet.
-Remember there are many other benefits to exercising and eating well that extend beyond weight loss.
-Both a Mediterranean diet and increased exercise have been recognised to improve blood sugars, reduce the risk of heart disease and boost mental wellbeing.
+- Continue to exercise and follow a Mediterranean-style diet: don’t forget that there are many other benefits to exercising and eating well that extend beyond weight loss.
+Both a Mediterranean diet and increased exercise have been recognised to improve blood sugars, and reduce the risk of heart disease and type 2 diabetes.

 - Eat foods high in fibre – fibre is often overlooked, yet critically important for any healthy diet.
 Studies have found that fibre can help you feel full, removing the need for snacks throughout the day.
 When paired with protein and healthy fats, it’s a winning combo!